-- Take the dal in a bowl and wash under running water.
+- Take the dal in a bowl and wash it under running water.

-- Now take 4 Tbsp Mustard oil in the pressure cooker and heat till the oil changes color.
+- Now take 4 tablespoon Mustard oil in the pressure cooker and heat till the oil changes color.

 - Fry Cashew nut and raisin and strain from the oil.